akbarali1/johncms-commander/README.md

 # [JohnCMS](https://johncms.com)

-File view editing module for Johncms 9
+Tez orada Readme yoziladi	File view editing module for Johncms 9

 The file editor allows you to quickly write the most commonly used codes of johncms.